root-project/web/cling/index.md

 project called [CSharpRepl](https://www.mono-project.com/CsharpRepl)) of such kind of software applications name them interactive compilers.

-One of Cling's main goals is to provide contemporary, high-performance alternative of the current C++ interpreter in the ROOT project - CINT.
-The backward-compatibility with CINT is major priority during the development.
+One of Cling's main goals was to provide contemporary, high-performance alternative of the first C++ interpreter in the ROOT project - CINT.
+The backward-compatibility with CINT was major priority during the development.

 ## Download